MJacred/godot-insight/01_internal-classes/textures/proxytexture.md

 # ProxyTexture

-> Is something used internally and should normally not be used directly by users. ([source](https://github.com/godotengine/godot/pull/36275#issuecomment-1115095707))

 **Researched or last verified:** February 2020

 **ProxyTexture is still exposed, so why listed here?**
-As it's nature is mostly internal, it might get unexposed soon: https://github.com/godotengine/godot/pull/36275
+As its nature is mostly internal, it will get unexposed soon.
+And deleted, if it becomes obsolete: https://github.com/godotengine/godot/pull/36275

 ## Brief Description